-• Place the optional Microphone Pod at the center of the table, in front of the participants.
+- Place chairs so that you and other participants appear in the middle of the monitors. - Place the Microphone Pod at the center of the table, in front of the participants.

 To prevent echo cancellation, we recommend positioning the Microphone Pod as far as possible from loudspeakers and other noise sources (for example, computer fans).
 Do not place paper or other objects in front of the Microphone Pod.